 Web searching is a learned skill.
 The first step to finding a residential general contractor in Tukwila or local to you is to perform a search on the Web, preferably using Google.
 The reason you’ll want to use Google is that it is the most common and usually has the most complete results.

 Nextdoor is also a great tool to consider using.
 Nextdoor is a networking service app for neighborhoods, where local general contractors may have posts with their contact information.
 These individuals may have competitive rates for your area and be available to get started on your project quickly.
 Residential general contractors typically get their business through word of mouth, and these types of neighborhood apps and sites allow neighbors to connect and provide feedback on companies they have worked with.
 Look for patterns in these reviews.
 You may also come across websites where you can book a contractor directly, like Thumbtack.
 However, you may prefer to do that through the contractor’s website itself.
 Also, remember to seek out friends and family who have previously had home projects done.
 This is a great opportunity to get honest and straightforward reviews from people you know and trust.

 Once you’ve compiled a list of nearby residential general contractors in Tukwila (and Multi-M Contracting may be one of them), take a look at their websites.
 You’ll typically find descriptions of the type of construction they do and portfolios highlighting past projects.
 If there is something you have questions about, reach out to connect with the company directly!
 One way to evaluate a company is by the responsiveness, knowledge, and attitude of the support staff.
 Make sure you get in touch with not only the staff but the contractor directly.
 Have a preliminary conversation.
 Give a good interview and ask questions.

-A contractor is a construction manager that oversees the construction project.
+A contractor is a construction manager who oversees the construction project.
 A general contractor is an individual or company that is not specialized.